 What is the role of your plantar fascia?

 Your plantar fascia is like the suspension cables in a bridge.
-It helps prevent the arch of your foot dropping down to far.
+It helps prevent the arch of your foot dropping down too far.

-In your foot the centre block is your navicular and there are other structures which help maintain your arch.
+In your foot, the centre block is your navicular and there are other structures that help maintain your arch.

 It is really important to know that your plantar fascia is the last line of defence when your arch is dropping down.